 Buy the Research Companion!

 It was the evenings and weekends I found the most difficult.
-During my undergraduate and PhD years – and all the time as a researcher and teacher since – I wished I had somebody around to give me some friendly advice about how to solve my study dilemmas.
+During my undergraduate and PhD years – and as a researcher and teacher since – I wished I had somebody around to give me some friendly advice about how to solve my study dilemmas.

-Sometimes it was because I was struggling with analysing, reporting or presenting my work.
+Sometimes it was because I was struggling with analysis, or reporting and presenting my work.
 Other times I wasn’t sure about exactly what I wanted to do, or had a research question but no idea how to get to an answer.
-Or I was worrying about how I might reach my students – or get potential participants involved in my studies.
+Or I was worrying about how I might empower my students – or get potential participants involved in my studies.

 Of course there were plenty of books I could read, courses I could attend, websites and blogs I could browse.
 But I grew frustrated when they told me what I SHOULD be doing, but not the practicalities of HOW I could go about it.